MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - Within a single geography, prioritize the use of regional pairs to benefit from SDP serialized rollouts for planned maintenance and regional prioritization for unplanned maintenance.

-- Geographically co-locate Azure resources with users to minimize network latency and maximize end-to-end performance.
+- Geographically colocate Azure resources with users to minimize network latency and maximize end-to-end performance.

   - You can also use solutions like a Content Delivery Network (CDN) or edge caching to drive optimal network latency for distributed user bases.
 For more information, see [Global traffic routing](./mission-critical-networking-connectivity.md#global-traffic-routing), [Application delivery services](./mission-critical-networking-connectivity.md#application-delivery-services), and [Caching and static content delivery](./mission-critical-networking-connectivity.md#caching-and-static-content-delivery).